nmav/kernelcare-doc/docs/kernelcare-enterprise/README.md

 ## Usage reports

-In common case, usage reports are sending automatically but when it's not possible, ePortals will try to send report as an email.
+In common case, usage reports are sending automatically but when it's not possible, ePortal will try to send report as an email.
 That requires configured Sendmail (SSMTP) on the host.
 You can find a short instruction below.

 If mail sending attempt fails, ePortal will save the reports in `/usr/share/kcare-eportal/reports` which should be sent manually.

 ### How to configure Sendmail (SSMTP)